 Eggplant has a meaty texture when cooked, and it is sometimes used as a meat substitute in vegetarian dishes.

 Today, eggplant is used in the cuisine of many countries.
 Eggplant is widely used in Indian stews, chutneys and pickles.
 Stews such as French ratatouille and Greek/Turkish moussaka feature eggplant.
 Its slices can also be battered, and served with various toppings.
 In Italy, the eggplant slices are layered with tomato sauce.
 In Spain, they are garnished with syrup.
 Eggplant may also be roasted in its skin and blended with lemon, tahini, and garlic, as in Arab baba ghanoush.
 The most unusual preparation of eggplant may be the sweet candied Greek specialty gliko melitzanis.
 6

 Watch a clip – Can you find the eggplant?:

 This Summer’s Featured Recipe is Miso Eggplant.
 Known as nasu no dengaku, this dish is a favorite summer food in Japan, when eggplants are harvested.
-Our recipe calls for sauteing the eggplants, but they can also be brushed with oil and grilled until crispy, or deep fried to preserve the skin’s vibrant purple color.
+Our recipe calls for sauteing the eggplants, but they can also be grilled until crispy, or steamed.
 Miso is the main flavoring component in the miso sauce.
 White miso has a mild sweet flavor, while red miso has a strong umami flavor.
 The sauce can be made several days ahead and refrigerated if desired.

 Preparation Time: 40 minutes